MohammedHassanLatif/FSND-Capstone-Casting-agency/README.md

 ## Authors

-Rishabh Gajra and The udacity team that made the starter code and Project tasks.
+Hassan Latif and The udacity team that made the starter code and Project tasks.